Why Join APSIA?

 - The report and application are sent to the Membership Committee for review.

 - Following their review, the Membership Committee may reject the application or recommend membership /affiliation to the Council of Members.
-In cases where an applicant sought membership, but does not quality, the Membership Committee may recommend affiliation instead.
+In cases where an applicant sought membership, but does not qualify, the Membership Committee may recommend affiliation instead.

 - The Council of Members then votes on the application.
 If at least 3/4 of the Members vote in the affirmative, the application is accepted.